KeisukeYamashita/pyplelogger/README.md

 #=> Nothing is pritted out
 ```

-And once you set teh default log level, it is valid in entire project.
+And once you set teh defualt log level, it is valid in entire project.

 The logger levels are defined in `logging` library.